From an economist’s perspective is there any doubt whatsoever that immigration is a good thing?

 Also, as we know, there are vast parts of England which are not heavily populated — and parts of the countryside are actually being depopulated.
 This is really about investment decisions.
 Obviously if you don’t invest in rail, you don’t invest in road, you don’t invest in housing, you’ll get more and more depleted services.
 It takes longer for me to get to London from Oxford now than it did when I was a student.
 It used to take 50 minutes on the train and now it takes, at best, an hour.
 That’s not because of immigrants.
 That’s because of public policy failure.
 The same is true of other perceived congestion and overpopulation effects.

 We’re sitting here in Oxford University’s Martin School, which, when I was a undergraduate, was the history faculty library.
 It reminds me of hours spent engrossed in books about 17th century Europe, when mercantilism was the prevailing economic ideology.
-Most people at that time thought exports were bad — that when you export something to another country you somehow lose that wealth.
+Many people at that time thought exports were bad — that when you export something to another country you somehow lose that wealth.
 Nowadays, you’d be hard pressed to find a single person who thinks an export is a bad thing.
 Don’t you think immigration is still at that stage — where people don’t fully understand the economics of it?
 That they aren’t aware that having a bigger population is a positive?

 People aren’t aware.
 One of the reasons I wrote my book, Exceptional People—which has the subtitle ‘How Migration Shaped our World and Will Define Our Future’—is because, as an economist, I felt this profoundly positive story is just not getting out there.
 It’s also a deep story.
 None of us would be where we are today without it, civilizations wouldn’t exist.
 And it continues to be a fact.
 If you’re trying to think about where the UK is going to be, or where the US is going to be in the future, and how we’re going to meet big challenges, it’s the key explanatory factor.
 That’s not getting across.
 But my concern is that even when it does get across, people still feel, ‘Okay, even if the economics is positive, I don’t like it.”
 One has to deal with the cultural, psychological and political dimensions of this as well.